TannSan/laravel-crm-demo/README.md

 - Dashboard: View reports about companies and their employees

 ## Requirements
+- PHP 7+
 - GD Library >= 2.0 or Imagick PHP extension >= 6.5.7
 - Fileinfo Extension (for Intervention Image package)

 ## Installation
-- Download latest source from https://github.com/TannSan/laravel-crm-demo
-- Create a database
+- Clone the repo: `git clone https://github.com/TannSan/laravel-crm-demo.git`
 - Create a copy of `.env.example` called `.env`
 - Update the APP_URL, database and email fields to match those of your server
+- Create an empty database and database user
+- In your web server settings set the web root for this project to be `/public`
 - `npm install`
 - `composer update`
 - `php artisan key:generate`